kerubistan/kerub/README.md

 A lightweight prototype IaaS application

-Purpose
+Objective
 =======

-The purpose of this project is to demonstrate some technologies and solutions in the IaaS field.
+The objective of this project is to demonstrate some technologies and solutions in the IaaS field.
 Such solutions are:
  * User expectations
  * Scheduling as an optimization/constraint enforcement problem